Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 #### Talk at the Jekyll video conference 2019

 > One of the best so called **unconventional use cases of Jekyll** is learning the basics of web development: HTML, CSS and JavaScript.
-But as the JavaScript part is growing in your application, the need of a package manager like npm comes around, and with that we reach the limits of using Jekyll.
-Although not impossible to integrate with npm, the production environment might become too complicated, using two different compilers at the same time.
-Yet we don't have to say goodbye to Jekyll at this point at all.
+At least in my case as a book designer with a non development background.
+But if your JavaScript part is growing in your application, you might be attempted to use React or other single page applications in JavaScript.
+Although it is not impossible to integrate React in Jekyll, it doesn’t make much sense to use two website generators at the same time.
+Aside from the caveats in development you will encounter.
+Yet we don’t have to say goodbye to Jekyll at this point at all.

 >It is very well possible to use Jekyll in creating API endpoints, that can be consumed by other website generators.
 In this demo I will show the combination with React.
 That way you are completely free in your development, while enjoying the bennefits of a simple, static and blog-aware Jekyll application.
 This time as a real backend.